arthur5120/real-time-chat-app/--todo-list.md

 # On the room reset/creation, if the user continues spamming none of the messages get to the other end.
 # Make filter for the log messages.
 [DONE]
 # When a new message is received, if the user is on the log screen, it scrolls down to the bottom anyway.
 [DONE]
-# Refreshing prevents the room cooldown.
+# Refreshing prevents the room from staying on cooldown.
 # Handle undefined rooms on the socket during room reset.
+# useEffect Bug : Receiving double notification messages.
+# useEffect Bug : Auth running on useEffect after sending message.
+Functions emitting to auth : "addUserToOnlineList, retrieveUserLists".
+# Make log changes real time.
+# Make log notes circular.
+# Warn the user about the log being full.

 // Done yesterday

-Modify socket event handling to trigger a hard reload on room reset to fix occasional issues with chat not refreshing, remove rooms.length from the main useEffect dependency array to prevent unnecessary hard reloads when creating a new room.

-// Done today

 Update message box placeholder to indicate cooldown status.
 Change socket event names to more specific ones.

+// Done today

+Move socket listening events from the main useEffect into its own separate one.
+Reduce dependencies for the socket useEffect to only the minimum necessary preventing the socket from turning off too often.
+Add server check for each useEffect.
+Modify sendMessage socket event to prevent notifications when the room id is invalid.